Wolf hunting: Wolves and the spread of disease

 Some hunt proponents argue that large numbers of wolves are central to the spread of numerous infectious diseases because of their nomadic nature.
 Diseases recorded to be carried by wolves include rabies, brucella, deerfly fever, listeriosis, foot and mouth disease and anthrax.
 Wolves are major hosts for rabies in Russia, Iran, Afghanistan, Iraq and India.
 Wolves in Russia have been recorded to carry over 50 kinds of harmful parasites.
-A 10-year study in the former Soviet Union showed that in some regions, every successful wolf litter in spring coincided with a 100% increase in cestode infections in moose and wild boar, with some specimens having up to 30-40 cysts.
+A 10-year study in the former Soviet Union showed that in some regions, every successful wolf litter in spring coincided with a 100% increase in cestode infections in moose and wild boar, with some specimens having up to 30–40 cysts.
 It also showed that where wolves were absent, the number of cysticercosis-infected wild ungulates was much less.
 Although they by habit carry harmful diseases, large wolf populations are not negatively influenced by epizootic outbreaks as with other canids, and thus some hunting proponents argue that disease cannot be a guarantee of naturally controlling wolf numbers.

+A 14-year study in Spain showed that wolf predation reduced the prevalence of tuberculosis in wild boar without reducing the population density of wild boar; reduced mortality rate from infection compensated for the mortality rate from predation.
+Mathematical models suggest that in comparison to deer culls, wolf predation is significantly more effective at reducing the rate of chronic wasting disease (CWD) in deer, while also having less impact on deer population size.